MEET THE JUDGES

-Laurie Stolarz is the author of several popular young adult novels including the Dark House series, the Touch series, Project 17, Shutter, and Bleed, (all published by Disney/Hyperion Books for Children), as well as the bestselling Blue is for Nightmares series (Flux Publications).
-With over a million books sold worldwide, Stolarz’s titles have been translated into thirty languages, been named on numerous award lists, including the Quick Pick for Reluctant Readers list and the Top Ten Teen Pick list, both through the American Library Association, and have been optioned for TV.
-Her newest book, Jane Anonymous, will be released in January, 2020 by Wednesday Books/St. Martin’s Press.
-She is currently working on its companion book.
-For more information, please visit her Web site at www.lauriestolarz.com.
+Laurie Stolarz is the author of eighteen young adult novels, including the Dark House series, the Touch series, Project 17, and Bleed, all published by Disney/Hyperion Books, as well as the bestselling Blue is for Nightmares series.
+With over a million books sold worldwide, Stolarz’s titles have been translated into thirty languages, developed into podcast series, and optioned for TV.
+Her newest title, The Last Secret You'll Ever Keep, was released in 2021, a companion book to Jane Anonymous, which was named a 2020 Best Book by Kirkus and included on several state award lists.

 Carla Panciera is the author of Barnflower: A Rhode Island Farm Memoir (Loom Press), Bewildered (University of Massachusetts Press), and winner of AWP’s Grace Paley Award.
 She has also published two collections of poetry: One of the Cimalores (Cider Press) and No Day, No Dusk, No Love (Bordighera).
 Her poetry and prose have appeared in numerous journals including Poetry Magazine and the New England Review.